Global Cybersecurity

 This course looks at the growth and scope of cyber warfare as it impacts national power in the domains of government, diplomacy, international law, international commerce/economic power, social media/privacy, science/technology, and civil society.
 It traces the evolution of conflict from traditional information gathering to the development of cyber weaponry with destructive capabilities and the use of those capabilities to advance national foreign policy interests.

-GCSE 4399: Capstone Global Cybersecurity
+GCSE 4399: Capstone Project in Global Cybersecurity

 Capstone course in which students develop, elaborate, and research a topic of global cybersecurity.
 The result of this intensive research and writing exercise will be a thesis fit for presentation at a professional conference and UST Research Symposium.